IanVS/eslint-nibble/README.md

 If a rule can be automatically fixed by ESLint, `eslint-nibble` will allow you to run autofix on individual rules, allowing you to make more focused commits.

+Read this excellent blog post from [Paul Hands](https://github.com/paulhands) for a clear explanation of what eslint-nibble can do for your project: [Hiring a gardener to trim the weeds](https://medium.com/@paul.hands.phd/hiring-a-gardener-to-trim-the-weeds-adding-a-linter-halfway-through-building-an-application-194c527db151).

 ## Installation

 ```bash